 Veterans from World War II, Korea, Vietnam, Granada, the Persian Gulf, UN Peacekeeper veterans (Bosnia, Serbia, Somalia, Middle East); Iraq/Afghanistan and Cold War veterans will be honored, along with wives and widows of veterans.

 Taps will be played in honor of all fallen heroes and door prizes from local businesses will be presented.
-Music for the evening was presented by the City Rhythm Big Band.
+Music for the evening will be presented by the City Rhythm Big Band.

 A Veteran’s Day Parade will be held beginning at 10:15 a.m., parade assembles at 9:30 a.m. at BMES.

-A ceremony will be held at The Eternal Flame on Courthouse Square, beginning at 10:30 a.m., followed by a Korean War Memorial Ceremony at 11 at the Bay Minette Public Library.
+A ceremony will be held at The Eternal Flame on Courthouse Square will begin at 10:30 a.m., followed by a ceremony at the Korean War Memorial at 11 at the Bay Minette Public Library.

 All branches of military service will be honored.
 For more information call 251-937-5665.

-Raffle tickets will also be available, along with other items to raise money for two polished granite memorials to be placed on either side of the larger memorial, which will include names of all local veterans who served.
+The site has been prepared for two polished granite memorials to be placed on either side of the larger memorial, which will include names of all local veterans who served.
+A dedication ceremony will be held at a later date.

 Everyone is invited and encouraged to attend.